AhrezS/python-accounting-practice/README.md

-# python-accounting-practice
+# Python Accounting Practice: Trial Balance Challenge

-This project automates the creation of a trial balance from basic journal entry data using Python.
-It processes a list of accounting entries, calculates total debits and credits for each account, checks balance equality, and exports the results into a neatly structured Excel spreadsheet using the openpyxl library.
+This project simulates journal entries and generates a trial balance for a fictional business using Python.
+It also exports the results to an Excel spreadsheet using `openpyxl`.

+## Features

+- Journal entries stored as tuples and lists
+- Account balances calculated using dictionaries
+- Trial balance auto-generated
+- Output exported to Excel (`Trial_Balance_June_2025.xlsx`)

+## Technologies Used

+- Python 3
+- Visual Studio Code
+- openpyxl (Excel automation)

+## Getting Started

+1. Clone the repo
+2. Install required package:
+   `pip install openpyxl`
+3. Run the script:
+   `python journal_challenge.py`

+## Future Goals

+- Add full financial statements
+- Build user input support
+- Link to GUI or web interface

+---

+This is part of a larger learning roadmap to master accounting with Python.